paladin-t/my_basic/README.md

 * Pass a file path to the binary to load and run that script file directly
 * Pass an argument `-e` followed by an expression to evaluate it and print the result, as a simple calculator, eg. `-e "2 * (3 + 4)"`

-Type "HELP" and hint Enter under interactive mode to view full detail usage of the interpreter.
+Type "HELP" and hint Enter under interactive mode to view full detail usages of the interpreter.

 ### Combine with exist projects